-Training Tactical Populations has evolved into a career for many since the Global War on Terror began in 2001.
-In fact, prior to about 2005, the term "tactical fitness" did not exist.
-Now it is an integral part of the military's human performance programming that includes everything from job related fitness, health and wellness, stress mitigation, nutrition, recovery, injury prevention, and new tactical fitness tests.
+Training tactical populations has evolved into a career for many since the Global War on Terrorism began in 2001.
+Before about 2005, the term "tactical fitness" did not exist.
+Now it is an integral part of the military's human performance programming that includes everything from job -elated fitness, health and wellness, stress mitigation, nutrition, recovery, injury prevention, and new tactical fitness tests.

 What makes working with the tactical athlete population different than other types of populations?

 Most members in the military do not think of themselves as athletes -- and need to.
-The terms "Tactical Fitness" and "Tactical Athlete" have helped open the eyes of many military members.
-Combat deployments have also increased the need for well-rounded fitness programming.
+The terms "tactical fitness" and "tactical athlete" have helped open the eyes of many military members.
+Combat deployments have increased the need for well-rounded fitness programming.

-Phrases like "Train like your buddy's life depends on it" have for sure brought awareness to this topic.
-Educating military members on that is critical to success.
+Educating military members to train like your buddy's life depends on it is critical to success.
 Most work very hard (high stress) and play harder (additional high stress or reduced recovery processes).
-Education of the tactical athlete on importance of recovery is even more important to the active duty (third phase of tactical fitness) than physical training and most do it wrong.
-My system I have been doing for 20 years -- TF Periodization.
-This is a way to train -- not the way to train.
+Education the tactical athlete on the importance of recovery is even more critical to the active duty (third phase of tactical fitness) than physical training, and most do it wrong.
+I have been doing TF periodization for 20 years.
+This is a way to train, not the way to train.

 2. What are some of the major challenges and rewards in working with the military and tactical athlete population?

 But motivation is not needed from me as a coach.
-In fact, my job most of the time is pulling on the reigns of overly taxing workouts and adding proper scheduling of recovery and rest days.
-But seeing them successfully navigate selection programs that typically have 70-80% attrition rates is a great reward.
-The only other reward that is better is helping someone who is 100 lbs overweight get within standards and serve their country.
+My job most of the time is pulling on the reins of overly taxing workouts and adding proper scheduling of recovery and rest days.
+But seeing them successfully navigate selection programs that typically have 70%-80% attrition rates is a great reward.
+The only other reward that is better is helping someone who is 100 pounds overweight get within standards and serve their country.

 The tactical athlete coach has to understand both ends of the training spectrum.
-And the coach has to be able to rebuild tactical athletes after injury and guide the military member to not be overly aggressive in starting a program again.
+And the coach has to rebuild tactical athletes after injury and guide the military member not to be overly aggressive in starting a program again.

 3. Many individuals in the military enjoy exercising and have "self-developed" exercise and training programs or follow popular athletes to meet their personal or professional goals.
 What are the pros and cons of working with service members that have gone down this path?

 As mentioned above, most go too hard and many work only on their current strengths, as no one likes to work on weaknesses.
-For instance, many will do power-lifting and get really strong mimicking professional lifting workouts, but neglect cardio.
+For instance, many will do power-lifting and get really strong mimicking professional lifting workouts, but they neglect cardio.
 Or many will compete in triathlons and neglect strength.
-A healthy mix of both is ideal as only focusing on one is missing out on the other elements of fitness.
-In the tactical professions, they have to be good at all the elements of fitness -- not just great at a few and have neglected weaknesses.
+A healthy mix of both is ideal.
+In the tactical professions, they have to be good at all elements of fitness, not just great at a few and have neglected weaknesses.

-Using periodization to focus on the elements of fitness for the tactical athlete must include cycles of strength and power, speed and agility, endurance (run, swim, ruck) and muscle stamina, flexibility and mobility and grip.
-Also -- recovery, nutrition and sleep protocols need to be a focus as well.
+Using periodization to focus on the elements of fitness for the tactical athlete must include cycles of strength and power, speed and agility, endurance (run, swim, ruck) and muscle stamina, flexibility and mobility, and grip.
+Recovery, nutrition and sleep protocols need to be a focus as well.

-As a trainer, realize that different phases exist and can even overlap depending on the circumstances.
-Regardless, the profession is challenging but rewarding and you get to work with some highly motivated people which can make this one of the easier jobs in the world -- but also one of the more frustrating.
+As a trainer, realize that different phases exist and can overlap, depending on the circumstances.
+Regardless, the profession is challenging but rewarding, and you get to work with some highly motivated people.
+That can make this one of the easier jobs in the world -- but also one of the more frustrating.